 TIP: PostNet offers a wide selection of great packaging supplies, including bubble wrap, packing peanuts and more.
 Our shipping experts are happy to help you figure out just what you need to do to keep your gifts safe during shipment.

-STEP 4: Secure and Seal
+4. Secure and Seal Your Box

 Now that your box is all packed up and ready to go, take the time to seal it correctly.
 It’s important to make sure your box is secure—especially to keep winter weather from damaging all the wonderful gifts you’re sending to family and friends.
 To do so, here are some tips from our PostNet shipping pros: